Installing a Whole-Home Surge Protector: What the Job Looks Like

 Before touching any tools, it helps to understand the mechanism.
 Surge protectors work by clamping voltage — when a spike hits above the device’s rated threshold, the SPD diverts that excess energy to ground.
 The key spec to look for is the clamping voltage and the surge current rating, measured in kiloamperes (kA).
 A quality whole-home unit is rated at 40kA or higher per phase.

-The NEC addresses SPDs under Article 285 (for systems 1 kV or less).
-Since the 2020 NEC cycle, Section 230.67 actually requires surge protection on new dwelling unit services — meaning new construction must have one installed at the service entrance.
+The NEC covers SPDs in Article 242 (it was Article 285 until the 2020 cycle renumbered it).
+Section 230.67 has required surge protection on dwelling unit services since that same 2020 cycle, and the 2023 cycle extended it to any service equipment replacement — so if you’re upgrading a panel, an SPD isn’t optional anymore, it’s part of the permit.
 That’s a code change that was a long time coming.
 I’ve been recommending these devices since well before they were required.

 In my experience, most residential surges don’t come from lightning.
 They come from inside the house — HVAC compressors cycling on and off, refrigerator motors, even LED dimmers creating small repetitive spikes.
 These “internal” transients are lower in magnitude but relentless.
 Over months and years, they degrade sensitive electronics.
 A whole-home SPD catches all of it at the source.